icy-arctic-fox/frost/Frost/FrostSerialization/Resource Package Files.md

 * byte 4:    Unused byte
 * bytes 5-8: Size (in bytes) of the following resource info

+When file header encryption is specified in the options, the following information will also be present:

+* bytes 9-40:  32 bytes of password salt
+* bytes 41-44: Integer representing the size of the initialization vector (IV)
+* bytes 45-??: Bytes for the IV (length is specified by previous entry)
+* 1 byte:      Number of iterations used to generate the key

 #### Files Options ####

 Resource package files can have the following options:

 * `0x0000` - None
 * `0x0001` - Encrypt file header (the resource info following the initial 8 bytes will be encrypted)

+### Encryption ###

+The [Rijndael](http://msdn.microsoft.com/en-us/library/system.security.cryptography.rijndaelmanaged%28v=vs.100%29.aspx "RijndaelManaged Class") algorithm is used to symmetrically encrypt data.

 ### Resource Info ###